Ghanimat Kunjahi

 Muhammad Akram Ghanimat Kunjahi (died c.
-1695 CE) was a Punjabi poet of Persian language and Sufi in the Mughal Empire.
+1713 CE) was a Punjabi poet of Persian language and Sufi in the Mughal Empire.

 Biography

 Little is known about his life with certainty, except that he descended from a family of muftis originating from the village of Kunjah, in Gujrat District.
 He was a disciple of Sayyid Muhammad Salih, himself a favourite disciple of Naushah Ganj Bakhsh, a well known saint associated with Qādiriyya Sufi order.
 He is reported to have travelled to Kashmir, Kabul and Delhi.
-Kunjahi is believed to have died in 1695, and is buried in his native village of Kunjah.
+The date of death of Kunjahi is not known: but since he praises Farrukhsiyar (enthroned 1713) in his Golzār-e moḥabbat and his death is mentioned in his nephew Moḥammad Māh Ṣedāqat-e Konjāhī's Ṯawāqeb al-manāqeb (written 1714), he probably died towards the end of 1713.
+He is buried in his native village of Kunjah.

 Works

 Kunjahi wrote in Persian using the sabk-i hindī style, characterized by a fondness for the ghazal form and an interest in realistic and sometimes erotic themes.
 His works reflected complex imagery, themes, and syntax.
-Notable works of Kunjahi include a Dīvan consisting of 250 ghazals and the Nayrang-i ʿishḳ ('Talisman of Love'), a sentimental and romantic mathnawī poem set in Punjab during Kunjahi's time.
+Notable works of Kunjahi include a Dīvan consisting of 233 ghazals and 12 robāʿīs; Golzār-e moḥabbat, a mathnawi of 591 lines and the Nayrang-i ʿishḳ ('Talisman of Love'), a sentimental and romantic mathnawī of 1500 lines set in Punjab during Kunjahi's time.

 Nayrang-i ʿishḳ was written in 1685, and was highly esteemed in India.
 The poem starts with the formal praise to the land of Punjab where the story is set.
 It then tells the tale of love between prince Aziz and a dancer named Shahid.
 The poem was translated into several languages in the subsequent centuries.
 Notable translations include that of Abd al-Hamid Mohmand (in Pashto), Bhagwant Rai Rāhat (in Urdu) and Mian Muhammad Bakhsh (in Punjabi).